yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 The more technologies or programming languages you know, the less you cost.
 I'm not saying that it's not possible to be an expert in many things at the same time&mdash;that's entirely possible.
 But let me give you a pragmatic reason why you shouldn't&mdash;competition.
 There are thousands of "Java7 programmers" on the market&mdash;we can easily choose whoever we need.
 But there are not so many
-"Hadoop programmers" or "XSLT designers".
+"Hadoop programmers" or "XSLT designers."

 {% quote We end up paying more to narrow-skilled specialists because we have no choice %}